 Generally, the more the leaner the meat, the more the protein it contains.
 A 3-ounce serving of cooked pork and lamb provides 22g and 23g of protein respectively.

 A pregnant woman has to consume 27 milligrams of iron a day to make sure that there is adequate oxygen supply to the growing fetus.
 Pregnant women need more iron especially in the third trimester as low levels of iron doubles the risk of low-birth-weight and premature delivery.
-Foods that are rich in iron include dark leafy green vegetables, dried fruits, brussel sprouts, broccoli, eggs, meat, fish, tofu, whole wheat bread, and etc…, Since body absorbs animal sources of iron better than plant sources, eating citrus fruits high in Vitamin C will help in high iron absorption rate for vegetarians.
+Foods that are rich in iron include dark leafy green vegetables, dried fruits, Brussel sprouts, broccoli, eggs, meat, fish, tofu, whole wheat bread, and etc… Since the body absorbs animal sources of iron better than plant sources, eating citrus fruits high in Vitamin C will help in high iron absorption rate for vegetarians.